 Dr. Rue is a psychotherapist, researcher and consultant who founded the Institute for Pregnancy Loss an independent non-profit research & treatment center.
-Dr. Rue received his Ph.D. in Child Development and Family Relations from the University of North Carolina at Greensboro in 1975.
+Dr. Rue received his Ph.D. in Child Development and Family Relations from the University of North Carolina at Greensboro.

 Speaking/Seminar topics include: